 What is Chronic Pain?

 Chronic pain is defined as pain that lasts longer than six months that has failed multiple trials of conservative care.
 It can be mild to severe and impacts each patient differently.
 Chronic pain can persist for weeks, months, or years – and take a serious toll on a patient’s physical and emotional well-being.
-If you’re experiencing long-term pain, our team of specialists in the Twin Cities can help.
+If you’re experiencing long-term pain, our team of chiropractors in Woodbury, MN, can help.

 What Causes Chronic Pain?